 Ivy Joeva (16:40):

 That’ll be interesting to see if that changes as they get older and they realize how cool it really is to have a fan club driving by.
 Right.
 Yeah.
-So for listeners who might not be familiar with the concept of seed saving, can, can you talk about just what that exactly means and how people
+So for listeners who might not be familiar with the concept of seed saving, can, can you talk about just what that exactly means and how people can do it.

 Rebecca Webster (17:01):

-Well can do it?
 Sure.
 So we save the seeds from the foods that we grow.
 Like, so for example, the corn, we would go out there in the fields when it’s getting close to harvest time and we would keep an eye on those stocks that have the qualities that we would like, and we can Mark them or just make note of them.
 And then when it comes time for harvest time we will go out there and select those cops that we think are going to be the most suitable for the next generations.
 And then we bring those inside and we pull the husks off and then we kind of rate them to see whether or not they really are really good seed quality cops.
 So like for our [inaudible] corn they want eight straight rows preferably uniform color, unless it’s a Calico type of corn.

 Rebecca Webster (17:50):